synesthesiam/rhasspy/docs/index.md

     * [Mycroft Adapt](https://github.com/MycroftAI/adapt)
     * [RasaNLU](https://rasa.com/)

-For problem 5 (fulfilling the speaker's intent), Rhasspy works with external home automation software, such as Home Assistant's built-in [automation capability](https://www.home-assistant.io/docs/automation/) or a [NodeRed flow](https://nodered.org).
-For each intent you define, Rhasspy sends an event to Home Assistant that can be used to do anything Home Assistant can do (toggle switches, call REST services, etc.).
-This means that Rhasspy will do very little out of the box compared to other voice assistants, but there will also be *no limits* to what can be done.
+For problem 5 (fulfilling the speaker's intent), Rhasspy works with external home automation software, such as Home Assistant's built-in [automation capability](https://www.home-assistant.io/docs/automation/) or a [Node-RED flow](https://nodered.org) flow.
+For each intent you define, Rhasspy emits a JSON event that can, for example, be used to do anything Home Assistant can do (toggle switches, call REST services, etc.).
+This means that Rhasspy will do very little out of the box compared to other voice assistants, but there are also be *no limits* to what can be done.

 ## Supported Languages